jlcl11/XpenseTracker/README.md

 # SpendR

-The Financial Tracker App is a powerful and intuitive iOS application designed to help users manage their finances seamlessly.
+SpendR is a powerful and intuitive iOS application designed to help users manage their finances seamlessly.
 This portfolio project showcases a robust implementation of financial tracking features with a clean and user-friendly interface.

 ## Key Features